johnoseni1/Diamond-Programming-language/README.md

 ## Requirements to run Diamond

-- All needed right now is nothing but the python programming langauge, and you could learn how to download and set it up here :
+- All needed right now is nothing but the python programming langauge, and you could learn how to download and set it up [here](https://medium.com/co-learning-lounge/how-to-download-install-python-on-windows-2021-44a707994013)

--